Position

 Responsibilities:

-• Coordinate and manage the referral process from initiation to completion.
+• Coordinate and manage the referral process for patients, ensuring timely and accurate communication between healthcare providers.

-• Maintain accurate and up-to-date records of all referrals and related communications.
+• Maintain accurate and up-to-date records of all referrals, including patient information, referral status, and communication logs.

 Qualifications